Cartoon fruit

 Food Safety Training (Free for NFVP Volunteers)

-Each school involved in the NFVP must have at least one food handler that has completed the Food Safety Training Certification course (valid for 5 years).
+Each school involved in the NFVP must have at least one food handler that has completed the Food Safety Training Certification course (valid for five years).
 There are three ways school staff and volunteers can get their food safety certificate:

 1. Online Course with Online Exam